AnirudhEyyani/HACKOUT-DECODERS/README.md

 Obtaining financial literacy is one of the most important things an individual can do to ensure prolonged financial stability.
 Strong financial knowledge and decision-making skills help people weigh options and make informed choices for their financial situations, such as deciding how and when to save and spend, comparing costs before a big purchase, and planning for retirement or other long-term savings.

 While investing in stock markets has become more popular in recent times, overall penetration remains low — only 2.78 crore Indians invest in the stock markets, which is around 2% of the country’s population.
 In comparison, over 50% of Americans own stocks.
-This is a mind set that can be changes if people are exposed to topics like investments and stocks which is a great financial practice.
+This is a mind set that can be changes if people are exposed to topics like investments, stocks and crypto which is a great financial practice.

-DotCoin provides a watch-list for stocks and also provides relevent financial news and insights so that they have a mind set of using money wisely.
+CryptoTrader provides a watch-list for Crypto and also provides relevent financial news and insights so that they have a mind set of using money wisely.

 ## About the project